Fit as a Mama Bear

 Home » Fitness Tips For Busy Moms

-10 Thoracic Spine Exercises For Strength And Mobility
+10 Thoracic Spine Exercises For Mobility and Strength

 Image with text over it the top image a close up of a womans back and the bottom part of the image is graphics of thoracic mobility exercises.

-What if I told you that you could reduce your neck and back pain, carry easier, move better, and reduce your injury risk in just 5 minutes per day?
+Sp, what if I told you that you could reduce your neck and back pain, carry easier, move better, and reduce your injury risk in just 5 minutes per day?
+But this is something I see all the time with clients, and what I help improve inside my Mobility Made Simple program.

 Sounds to good to be true, right?

-Let me tell you that prioritizing thoracic spine exercises can make those differences.
+Let me tell you that prioritizing thoracic spine exercises (along with upper back exercises with bands) can make those differences.

 And the best part is that working on thoracic mobility can be done just about anywhere (check out this upper body mobility list on YouTube for follow-along sessions).